Vinz2008/C./README.md

 - [ ] Add the scripts to build the static LLVM in a different git repo
 - [ ] Work on statically linking llvm dependencies when the compiler is built statically
 - [ ] Add better reflection (access struct fields, etc)
+- [ ] Work on serialization (do like serde ? : use traits, add derives ?)

 ## Benchmarks compared to other languages